AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

 4. Beneath the `card` folder, open the file `_cq_dialog/.content.xml`.

     This file is the Component Dialog definition for the `Card` component.
-If using Sling inheritance, its possible to use features of the [Sling Resource Merger](https://experienceleague.adobe.com/docs/experience-manager-65/developing/platform/sling-resource-merger.html) to override or extend portions of the dialog.
-In this sample a new tab has been added to the dialog to capture additional data from an author to populate the Card Component.
+If using Sling inheritance, it is possible to use features of the [Sling Resource Merger](https://experienceleague.adobe.com/docs/experience-manager-65/developing/platform/sling-resource-merger.html) to override or extend portions of the dialog.
+In this sample, a new tab has been added to the dialog to capture additional data from an author to populate the Card Component.

     Properties like `sling:orderBefore` allow a developer to choose where to insert new tabs or form fields.
-In this case the `Text` tab will be inserted before the `asset` tab.
-To make full use of the Sling Resource Merger it is important to know the original dialog node structure for the [Image component dialog](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/_cq_dialog/.content.xml).
+In this case, the `Text` tab is inserted before the `asset` tab.
+To make full use of the Sling Resource Merger, it is important to know the original dialog node structure for the [Image component dialog](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/image/v2/image/_cq_dialog/.content.xml).

 5. Beneath the `card` folder, open the file `_cq_editConfig.xml`.
 This file dictates the drag and drop behavior in the AEM authoring UI.
-When extending the Image component it is important that the resource type matches the component itself.
+When extending the Image component, it is important that the resource type matches the component itself.
 Review the `<parameters>` node:

     ```xml
     <parameters